latolukasz/beeorm-doc/docs/guide/lazy_crud.md

 </code-group>

 ::: tip
-As you can see all queries are added as events to redis stream called ``orm-lazy-channel``.
-If length of this stream is high or is growing it means you forgot to run [background consumer](/guide/background_consumer.html) in your application.
+If the length of the `orm-lazy-channel` stream is high or growing, it means that you forgot to run the [background consumer](/guide/background_consumer.html) in your application.
 :::

-In case you need to flush more than one entity [Flusher](/guide/crud.html#flusher) you can use ``flusher.FLushLazy()`` method:
+If you need to flush more than one entity, you can use the [Flusher](/guide/crud.html#flusher) and its` FlushLazy` method:

 <code-group>
 <code-block title="code">